rodalbuyeh/pyspark-k8s-boilerplate/README.md

 I think you HAVE to reference the infrastructure and auth setup, and also indicate that you HAVE to patch the registry on the cluster.

 I think I'll move all of the terraform stuff into a directory here.
 Call it terraform.
 Put a note that typically you won't have your infra in the same repo depending on the organization.

+you'll need envsubst (native on most linux + mac dists) and the following environment vars:
+- PROJECT

+Add a description of how the job yamls are structured, with an eye towards how the CLI works.

+Walk through the initialization steps of kubernetes cluster (including terraform yaml..)

+Blurb on the key file authentication and how there are better authentication methods... have a link to GCP and also make a note on how you'll see similar patterns for other cloud providers.

+A note on the config file, including the yaml itself and the handlers and how it gets called elsewhere.
+Note that there are other ways of doing the config but I like this one.

+A note on the jobs module, specifically the cloud etl and pi jobs. note that you have to conform to the execute API for the CLI to work.

+A note on the logging module.

+A note on the pyspark session module. rename that to sparksession...

+Have a blurb on what docker interactive workflow would look like, how you can do local development on a container and then deploy it.

+Have a quick blurb on benefits of kubernetes over fully managed spark.

+Add some lines on the makefile, what each line does (even document it), and then a breakdown of each step.

+Might want to re-name main.py to cli.py because that's really what it is.